Delta is committed to protecting the air, water and land through the use of bylaws and other environmental programs and legislation.

 Watercourse Classification System

 Delta’s watercourse classification system indicates fish and amphibian presence and provides timing windows for when work can be completed in the watercourse.
 Watercourses are classified as Schedule A (salmonid habitat), Schedule B (Other special species, usually either Northern Red-legged Frog or Brassy Minnow), and Schedule C (all others).
 Most of Delta’s watercourses and lowland ditches are Schedule C (channels within the yellow shaded area that are not red or brown highlighted).
+A map of Delta's watercourses can be viewed on DeltaMap.
+See the "Stream Class" layer under the Environmental category.

 The province and the federal government also have work timing windows that must be adhered to.